 To be considered for a 2018 scholarship, along with completing the two-part application, every applicant must submit:

 - A letter of recommendation from the NAAA Operator member sponsoring the applicant.

 - An essay of 250 words or less written by the applicant explaining why you want to pursue a career in agricultural aviation and how you would use NAAA’s “Ag Wings of Tomorrow” Scholarship to further your education and training.

 - A one-page résumé or list of activities detailing all agricultural and aviation experiences, education and training.

 The deadline to apply is Aug.
 31, 2018.
 All applicants will be evaluated based on the following criteria: need, prior experience, likelihood of retention in the aerial application industry, strength of operator’s recommendation letter, and strength of applicant’s essay.

 Please review the full instructions and print the application for the NAAA “Ag Wings of Tomorrow” Scholarship.
 If you need clarification about any of the application requirements, please contact NAAA at (202) 546-5722 or firstname.lastname@example.org.

-The NAAA “Ag Wings of Tomorrow” Scholarship is funded by an educational grant provided by BASF, GE Aviation and Thrush Aircraft and administered by NAAA.
+The NAAA “Ag Wings of Tomorrow” Scholarship is funded by educational grants provided by BASF and Thrush Aircraft and administered by the National Agricultural Aviation Association.